 Diagnosis of delirium and dementia can be improved by clinicians becoming more aware of the conditions, educating the public, incorporating cognitive assessment into routine practice, and using available screening instruments.

-- Complementary medicine interventions for hyperactive delirium/ agitated behaviors:
+- Complementary, alternative, and integrative medicine interventions for hyperactive delirium/ agitated behaviors:

-- Complementary and holistic interventions can include aromatherapy, therapeutic music/dancing, and animal-assisted therapy.
+- Interventions can include aromatherapy, therapeutic music/dancing, and animal-assisted therapy.
 Therapeutic touch and tactile stimulation, along with massages of feet, hands, head, and face have also been tried.
 These interventions should be designed and implemented with the patient’s pre-morbid preferences in mind.
-Studies regarding efficacy and safety are ongoing.32
+Studies regarding efficacy and safety are ongoing.31

 - Cognitive stimulation in dementia:

-- There is some emerging evidence that multifaceted cognitive stimulation can limit cognitive decline.
+- There is emerging evidence that multifaceted cognitive stimulation can limit cognitive decline.
 Interventions can include multi-sensory stimulation with a combination of lighting effects, music or sounds, scents, tactile experiences, and balance challenges.
-Optimal regimens have not yet been developed.25
+Optimal regimens have not yet been developed.23

 - MCI appears to be a precursor to dementia, at least in some people.
 Standard strategies for monitoring, at some point perhaps treating, individuals with MCI would be helpful.

-- Aerobic exercise has been shown to have benefit on cognition.
+- Exercise has been shown to have benefits on cognition.
 Additional evidence, and more concrete guidelines for the timing, type, frequency, and intensity of exercise to recommend, are needed.

 - Cognitive stimulation and activity may be beneficial for individuals with dementia.
 Standard recommendations for treatment regimens would help guide care planning.